apptainer/singularity-userdocs/contributing.rst

 Step 6.
 Submit a Pull Request
 =============================

 Once you have pushed your branch, then you can go to either fork and (in the GUI) `submit a Pull Request <https://help.github.com/articles/creating-a-pull-request/>`_.
-Regardless of the name of your branch, your PR should be submit to the sylabs development branch.
+Regardless of the name of your branch, your PR should be submitted to the Sylabs development branch.
 This will open up a nice conversation interface / forum for the developers of Singularity to discuss your contribution, likely after testing.
 At this time, any continuous integration that is linked with the code base will also be run.
 If there is an issue, you can continue to push commits to your branch and it will update the Pull Request.

-Support, helping and spreading the word!
+Support, helping, and spreading the word!
 ========================================

 This is a huge endeavor, and it is greatly appreciated!
 If you have been using Singularity and having good luck with it, join our `Google Group <https://groups.google.com/a/lbl.gov/forum/#!forum/singularity>`_ and help out other users!
 Post to online communities about Singularity, and request that your distribution vendor, service provider, and system administrators include Singularity for you!